Ralph Cindrich: Agent career

-One of Cindrich's top clients was offensive tackle Will Wolford.
-As the 20th overall pick of the Buffalo Bills in the 1986 NFL Draft, Cindrich negotiated a deal for Wolford that paid him a salary equal to several players drafted in the top 10.
-In 1993, Cindrich orchestrated Wolford's free-agent signing with Indianapolis, where his contract was worth $7.65 million over three years.
-Wolford was now the highest-paid offensive lineman in the NFL.
-In 1995, Wolford signed a four-year, $10 million with the Pittsburgh Steelers when that contract expired.
+One of Cindrich's most valuable clients was offensive tackle Will Wolford.
+Cindrich had negotiated his rookie deal and second contract, both with the Buffalo Bills, as well as his third NFL contract in which he signed with the Indianapolis Colts as a free agent.
+Wolford's new contract made him the highest paid lineman in the NFL at $7.65 million over three years, in addition to guaranteeing that Wolford would remain the highest paid player on the team.
+In 1995, Wolford signed a four-year, $10 million with the Pittsburgh Steelers when that contract expired, again negotiated by Cindrich.